Alligators Spotted At Lake Worth

-LAKE WORTH, Texas (CBSDFW.COM) – If you’re taking a trip to Lake Worth this Memorial Day weekend and you think you spotted an alligator, your eyes probably aren’t deceiving you.
+LAKE WORTH, Texas (CBSDFW.COM) – If you’re taking a trip to Lake Worth this June and you think you spotted an alligator, your eyes probably aren’t deceiving you.

 Photographer Jimmy James Jr. was at Lake Worth and said he saw alligators sunbathing and snapped some pictures.